 Computer Skills and Equipment.
 You are expected be competent in the use of the internet and know how to use e-mail as you will be navigating and searching the internet, and corresponding with your instructor.
 The course works best when you use Google Chrome or Mozilla Firefox browsers.
 You need a high speed connection to enroll in this course.

 This YouTube video demonstrates the online course format.

 In-Person Course and/or Test

-It's open-book.
-You may refer to the manual when you write the test.
+The test is open-book.
 You need a grade of 75% to pass.
 The test is made up of short answer and multiple choice questions.
 There is some math to do - bring your calculator!
-If you are participating in an in-person course, you will write the test in two parts: one part before lunch and one part at the end of the course.
-If you are renewing by studying on your own and writing the test at an in-person test session, you have two hours to complete the test.
-You can rewrite the test again at no charge within one year, if you don't pass the first time.
+You have two hours to complete the test.
+You can rewrite the test again at no charge within six months, if you don't pass the first time.